KULL-Centre/DEERpredict/docs/_docs/api.md

 # DEER-PREdict API reference

 The module has three main classes:
-- `DEERpredict` performs Double Electron-Electron Resonance predictions,
+- `DEERpredict` performs Double Electron-Electron Resonance predictions (functions: `trajectoryAnalysis`, `run` and `save`).
-- `PREpredict` performs Paramagnetic Relaxation Enhancement calculations.
+- `PREpredict` performs Paramagnetic Relaxation Enhancement calculations (functions: `trajectoryAnalysis`, `trajectoryAnalysisCbeta`, `run` and `save`).
-- `Operations` is the base class containing attributes and methods inherited and used by the calculation classes.
+- `Operations` is the base class containing attributes and methods inherited and used by the calculation classes (functions: `precalculate_rotamer`, `rotamer_placement`, `lj_calculation`, `rotamerWeights`, `rotamerPREanalysis`, `calc_gamma_2`, `calc_gamma_2_Cbeta` and `calcTimeDomain`).

-New libraries should be defined in the `DEERpredict.libraries.LIBRARIES` dictionary.
+New rotamer libraries should be defined in the `DEERpredict.libraries.LIBRARIES` dictionary.

-## Operations class

 ## RotamerLibrary class

-DEERpredict.libraries.LIBRARIES: Loaded from data/libraries.yaml
+DEERpredict.libraries.LIBRARIES: Loaded from data/libraries.yaml, the rotamers are saved as pdb files in the `data` folder

 DEERpredict.libraries.RotamerLibrary

 ## Lennard-Jones parameters

-DEERpredict.lennardjones:
+DEERpredict.lennardjones: Lennard-Jones parameters of the CHARMM36 force field used to calculate the external energy contribution to the Boltzmann weight of each conformer.

-DEERpredict.lennardjones.lj_parameters = {atomtype: {'vdw', 'p_q', 'p_Rmin2', 'eps'}, ...}
+DEERpredict.lennardjones.lj_parameters = {
+    'C': {
+        'vdw': 1.70,
+        'p_q': 0,
+        'p_Rmin2': 2.275,
+        'eps': -0.020
+    },
+    ...
+}